Avoid using toast snackbars

 role="status"for snackbars injected into the page

-- Focus should not move to the element automatically when the snackbar appears
+- Focus must not move to the element automatically when the snackbar appears